This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - My tree has fallen on a neighbour’s property – am I or my insurer liable for the removal of, or damage caused by, the tree?

-Some insurance policies will only cover you for the removal of the tree if it causes damage to the insured home and contents.
+When it comes to damage caused by fallen trees, some insurance policies will only cover you for the removal of the tree if it causes damage to the insured home and contents.
 If there is no damage to the home or contents, then you may be up for your own removal costs.

 When a tree falls and it is a tree on your own property it can be a straightforward application of the policy wording.

-CASE STUDY CONTINUED
+CASE STUDY – Part 2

 In the case of Jane, her policy covers her for storm, but excludes the cost of removing fallen trees where there is no damage to the insured property.
 As the first tree has fallen in the backyard but not hit any of the property, her insurer will not pay for the cost of the removal.